zilexa/Homeserver/README.md

 <h1 align="center"><strong>The Modern HomeServer</strong></h1>
+<h3 align="center">&bull; <strong>A Guide that makes your own, fully flexible, simple selfhosted homserver as easy to setup, configure and maintain as alternatives such as Synology, Xpenelogy, Unraid, TrueNAS.
+Perhaps even simpler, as you will know exactly what happens behind the scenes and can use default docker images instead of adjusted ones.</strong></h3>
 <p align="center"><a href="README.md">Tip: a wider desktop view of this page.</a></p>
 <p align="center">
   <a href="Justification.md">Why A Selfhosted Homeserver?</a> |